Jaaz7/home-cooked-harmony/README.md

     <br><br>
     ‎6.
 Add necessary config vars which ideally are in an env.py file and being ignored to github by a .gitignore file.
 Click "Reveal Config Vars" and add the 'SECRET_KEY' which can be any key you create, I generated mine [here](https://django-secret-key-generator.netlify.app/).
 Add any API keys, I'm using two, ElephantSQL and Cloudinary.
 Therefore 'DATABASE_URL' and 'CLOUDINARY_URL' are also added.
     <br><br>
     ‎7.
-If choosing another database applies, comment out the default Django database configuration and make migrations with <pre><code>python3 manage.py makemigrations</pre></code> and <pre><code>python3 manage.py migrate</pre></code>.
+If choosing another database applies, comment out the default Django database configuration and make migrations with <pre><code>python3 manage.py makemigrations</pre></code> and <pre><code>python3 manage.py migrate</pre></code>
     <br><br>
     ‎8.
-Add Heroku to allowed hosts in settings.py. <pre><code>ALLOWED_HOSTS=[".herokuapp.com"]</pre></code>.
+Add Heroku to allowed hosts in settings.py. <pre><code>ALLOWED_HOSTS=[".herokuapp.com"]</pre></code>
     <br><br>
     ‎9.
-Add and freeze dependencies to requirements.txt file with command <pre><code>pip3 freeze --local > requirements.txt</pre></code>, careful to only do this with a virtual environment activated in a local IDE, to potentially avoid pushing hundreds of unwanted and unused dependencies.
+Add and freeze dependencies to requirements.txt file with command <pre><code>pip3 freeze --local > requirements.txt</pre></code>careful to only do this with a virtual environment activated in a local IDE, to potentially avoid pushing hundreds of unwanted and unused dependencies.
     <br><br>
     ‎10.
-Add a Procfile by running <pre><code>echo web: gunicorn myproject.wsgi > Procfile</pre></code> where "myproject" is the name of your Django project.
+Add a Procfile by running <pre><code>echo web: gunicorn myproject.wsgi > Procfile</pre></code>where "myproject" is the name of your Django project.
     <br><br>
     ‎11.
 Select GitHub as deployment method and search for your repository and link them together.
     <br><br>
     ‎12.
-Make sure debug is set to false in settings.py before deploying. <pre><code>DEBUG = False</pre></code>.
+Make sure debug is set to false in settings.py before deploying. <pre><code>DEBUG = False</pre></code>
     <br><br>
     ‎13.
 Scroll down and select "Enable Automatic Deploys", Click to deploy.
     <br><br>
     ‎14.
 Your website is deployed and linked to your GitHub account.
-This means that running <pre><code>git push</pre></code> from your IDE will reflect in the newest version of your app in production.</details>
+This means that running <pre><code>git push</pre></code>from your IDE will reflect in the newest version of your app in production.</details>

 ---
 ## Testing